nhayward/revpit/user/pages/02.editors/sione-aeschliman/bio.md

 **What was your favorite childhood book and what did you love about it?**

 Ermahgerd.
 As if I could pick just one!
 I'm gonna cheat and say the entire Wizard of Oz series by Frank L. Baum.
 One summer when I was probably 8 or 9, I devoured two to three books per week until I'd read all the Oz books my library carried.
-I loved the world-building - all those fantastical people and cultures Dorothy met on her adventures.
+I loved the world-building - all those fantastical people and cultures Dorothy encountered on her adventures.